sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 ```

-3. After Getting jobOrderId you have to call function for get upload path.
+3. After Getting jobOrderId you have to call the function to get the upload path.

-For get path you have to pass jobOrderId in param and call this function
+To get the path you have to pass jobOrderId in the param and call this function

 ```swift